newrelic/infra-integrations-sdk/docs/tutorial.md

 This provides information about the total number of connections accepted by the server.
 This is an ever-growing value which might be reset.
 In a case like this it is more useful to store the change rate instead of the as-is value.
 We use the RATE type and the SDK will automatically compute the change rate.

-Modify the `populateMetrics` function to process the metric data using the RATE type:
+Modify the `setMetric` third argument to process the metric data using the RATE type:

 ```go